d4nish1234/ilmTrack/README.md

 - Sign up/sign in with email
 - Create and manage classes
 - Add students with parent contact info (up to 2 parents)
+- Optionally track homework by Surah and Ayah ranges
 - Record attendance (present, absent, late, excused)
-- Assign homework and track completion
+- Assign homework and track completion + star evaluations
+- Generate per-class summary, attendance, and homework reports (in-app + PDF export)
+- Invite co-teachers to share access to a class
 - Search students quickly from the dashboard

 **Parents can:**